 (2) Notwithstanding anything contained in this Act, any money payable out of the Fund in respect of a child who is under the age of 16 years or is a student child may, at the discretion of the Board, be paid to the guardian of the child or expended by the Board for the benefit of the child.

-[Section 72 8 amended by No. 101 of 1964 s.
+[Section 72 8 amended: No. 101 of 1964 s.
 13.]

 73. Pensions payable for life except in the case of children